codatio/codat-docs/docs/commerce/overview.md

     <div class="header">
         <img src="/img/wp-icons/copy-feature-bullet.svg"
             class="mini-icon"/>
-        <h3>Commerce and Accounting expertise</h3>
+        <h3>Commerce and accounting expertise</h3>
     </div>
     <p>
-       We handle the translation of sales and payment data into the right set of accounting entries.
+       We translate sales and payment data into the right set of accounting entries.
 Sales, payments, gift cards, and more – Sync for Commerce handles all of these so you don’t have to.
     </p>
 </li>